 Program Overview

-Ashland University’s history program encourages you to build your best future by examining the past.
+Ashland University’s History program encourages you to build your best future by examining the past.
 Studying key events of human history and the individuals who set them in motion will enable you to develop your own skills in writing, analysis and communication.
-You will gain a deeper understanding of the world and the people that inhabit it, which is a key aspect of becoming an educated citizen and a successful professional.
+You will gain a deeper understanding of the world and the people who inhabit it, which is critical to becoming an educated citizen and a successful professional.

 Learning Experiences

-The history program at Ashland University isn’t about memorizing names and dates.
-Instead, you’ll dive into historical texts, speeches and records in seminar-style classes to promote logical thinking and perspective.
-You’ll form your own opinions, courtesy of an open learning environment that encourages questions and participation.
+This program is not about memorizing names and dates.
+Instead, you will dive into historical texts, speeches and records in seminar-style classes that promote logical thinking and perspective.
+You’ll form your own opinions in an open learning environment that encourages questions and participation.
 You can expect to:

 - Study relevant primary sources instead of textbooks